 What’s the problem with industry funds?

-Clearly you need to be selective even if you’re in an industry fund as the differences in returns can be huge, 50% or more over 10 years.
+Clearly you need to be selective even if you’re in an industry fund as the differences in returns can be quite substantial over 10 years.

-There are some other interesting takeouts from this…
+There are some other interesting takeaways from this:

 Size isn’t an issue